Bordered Floer homology and contact structures: Preliminaries

 \subsubsection{Supported contact structures}

 The construction of a compact manifold is natural from the data of a foliated open book: pairs of successive pages define cornered cobordisms.
 As described in more detail below, we concatenate these to form a manifold with boundary and collapse the resulting components of $B\times I$ to circles and intervals again labeled $B$.
 The final page glues to the initial page via $h$.
 The resulting manifold $M$ associated to the foliated open book $(\{S_i\}_{i=0}^{2k}, h)$ retains partial information about the sequence of cuts and adds in the abstract data.
+This information is encoded in the form of boundary decorations on $\partial M$, and we introduce the kind of foliation we will consider before explaining how it arises:

-Specifically, $\partial M$ inherits a \emph{signed singular foliation}.
-In the complement of finitely many isolated singular points, a signed singular foliation is an equivalence class of smooth non-vanishing vector fields whose integral curves decompose an open set in $\partial M$ as a product of intervals, while elliptic and four-pronged hyperbolic singularities are allowed in order to patch this open cover together, as in Figure \ref{fig:sing}.
-Elliptic singularities may be classified as positive (sources) or negative (sinks), while the signs on hyperbolic singularities require input external to the defining vector field.
-The leaves that enter (or exit) the hyperbolic singularities are called \emph{stable (or unstable) separatrices}.
+\begin{definition} A \emph{signed singular foliation} is an equivalence class of smooth vector fields (up to multiplication by smooth positive functions) that vanish at only finitely many isolated points, called \emph{singular points}.
+The complement of the singular points has an open cover such that in each ball, the integral curves of the vector field are a product of oriented intervals, while elliptic and four-pronged hyperbolic singularities patch these charts together.
+Elliptic singularities may be classified as positive (sources) or negative (sinks), and the hyperbolic singularities have signs determined by input external to the defining vector field. \end{definition}